Akhil-Kokkula/Typing-Code-Website/README.md

 <!-- Features -->
 ## Features

 The typing code websites that were available online did not have specific lesson plans for developing your typing skills in specific areas.
-I addressed this problem by including lesson plans for variable declaration and initialization, loops, classes, common algorithms, and real-world applications.
-Moreover, the websites online didn't save your typing stats to help see your progress and the typing interfaces were not user friendly.
+I addressed this problem by including lesson plans for variable declaration and initializations, loops, classes, common algorithms, real-world applications, etc. Moreover, the websites online didn't save your typing stats to help see your progress and the typing interfaces were not user friendly.
 Take a look at how I addressed these problems in my website.

 <br/>